Encountering Error Messages

 - The Box for HTTP 1.1 should be checked

 - Go back to www.Grants.gov and see if you can access the site

 Error 500 is a very general HTTP status code which means there was an issue with the website's server.
-Most of the time the error is temporary so you may try refreshing the website or if the issue occurs during login, close your browser window and login into the Grants.gov user interface again.
+Most of the time the error is temporary, so you may try refreshing the website to resolve the issue.
+If the issue occurs during login, close your Internet browser window and log in to Grants.gov again.

 The deadline has passed for the opportunity for which you have applied and the grantor agency is no longer accepting applications.

 If you receive an error message similar to the error message below, you may not have completed all mandatory forms associated with your specific application package.
 Double check that all mandatory forms and fields are complete in your application package and resubmit.

 If you have received an error message concerning your AOR status, your Grants.gov username may not be authorized to submit applications on behalf of your organization.
 Check your registration status by logging into Grants.gov or contacting your E-Business Point of Contact (POC).
 Review the organization registration process pages for more information about becoming an AOR.